 In March 2016, the FASB issued authoritative guidance to simplify several aspects of the accounting for share-based payment transactions, including the income tax consequences, classification of awards as either equity or liabilities, and classification of share-based payment transactions on the statement of cash flows.
-We are currently evaluating the impact this guidance will have on our financial statements and related disclosures, but expect that the adoption of this standard will impact our net income because excess tax benefits, which are currently reflected in additional paid in capital, will be reflected in income tax expense.
+Effective the first quarter of 2017, the Company adopted the standard, which impacted our 2017 net income because excess tax benefits, which were previously reflected in additional paid in capital, are now reflected in income tax expense.
 The significance of the impact will depend on the intrinsic value at the time of vesting or exercise of equity instruments.
-The adoption of this standard will also impact our consolidated statements of cash flows, as excess tax benefits will be presented as an operating activity instead of a financing activity.
-Finally, we plan to continue to estimate the number of awards expected to be forfeited and adjust the estimate when it is no longer probable that the service or performance conditions will be met.